simoncarrignon/ccs18/program.md

 The role of migration in the evolution of behavioural plasticity

 {: style="font-size: 80%;"}
-Iza Romanowska (Barcelona Supercomputing Center)
+Iza Romanowska (Barcelona Supercomputing Center),
 Seth Bullock (University of Bristol)

 **17:20 - 17:45**